inGyni/twitch-alerts-api/README.md

 There you can add, remove, edit and customize the alerts to your liking.

 ## Using the API with OBS

+For the API to work with OBS, you need to have the API running and subscribed to the events you want to use.
+To do this, you need to send a POST request to the `/start-stream` endpoint with the access key you set in the `configuration.json` file.
+This will start the monitor and subscribe to the events you want to use.

+I've included a python script in `/scripts` which you can use to send the POST request to the API.
+To use it you have to add it as a script in OBS.
+It will automatically send the POST request when you start streaming.
+Be sure to edit the `access_key` variable in the script to match the access key you set in the `configuration.json` file.
+You may also need to edit the `url` variable if you are not running the API on the same computer as OBS.

 To use the API with OBS, you need to add a Browser Source to your scene, and set the URL to `http://localhost:3000/alerts`.